Post three of three, in section For Teachers

 Mindfulness & Emptiness

-You want to practice the move of letting the controlling mind be a little less rigid and dominating, to create more space for experience to flow freely through you.
+You want to try and release the controlling mind a little bit, to create more space for experience to flow freely through you.

-Or if someone has a high openness to transcendental experience they may be trying to parse ineffable and incomprehensible aspects of experience through their current human capacities.
+For example, if someone has a high openness to transcendental experience, they may be trying to parse ineffable and incomprehensible aspects of experience but getting lost in stories.

-A simple practice for this would be to mediate and imagine that every thing that you think, feel and experience during this time is the Universe reading you a poem.
+A simple practice for this would be to meditate and imagine that everything that you think, feel, and experience during the meditation time is the Universe reading you a poem.

 Another practice is to doodle, or make art about what your inner experience feels like.